 Technology can help create an inclusive workplace by allowing people from different countries can work together.
 Software systems like Slack and MS Teams can also promote a more inclusive culture within the company by enhancing transparency and giving employees equal opportunities to take part in communication and share different perspectives and cultural backgrounds.

-A digital sign in system like SwipedOn can be used to increase transparency between team members with features like a digital in out board, where people can see a live view of where their colleagues are that day.
+A digital sign in system like SwipedOn can be used to increase transparency between team members with features like an in and out board, where people can see a live view of where their colleagues are that day.